farao-community/farao-community.github.io/pages/docs/input-data/crac/crac.md

 - the maximal reachable value according to the specified network – or the maximal authorized variation for an increasing variation,
 - the sensitivity of a set-point variation on every CNEC for the specified network.

-Any 2 or more range actions (of same type) can be aligned into range action "groups" in FARAO, which constraints the RAO to set them to the same set-point at all times.
+Any 2 or more range actions (of same type) can be aligned into range action "groups" in FARAO, which constrains the RAO to set them to the same set-point at all times.

 ### Network action {#network-action}